uktrade/find-business-regulations/README.md

 > If you want to migrate a single app then navigate /find-business-regulations/fbr and use the following command:

     $ poetry run python manage.py migrate <app_name>

+### Run locust tests
+Navigate to root directory of the project and run the following command:

+    $ locust -f ./tests/performance/locustfile.py --users 10 --spawn-rate 1